SPARC: Separating Perception And Reasoning Circuits for Test-time Scaling of VLMs: Abstract

 \section{Abstract}

-Despite recent successes, \emph{test-time scaling}---i.e., dynamically expanding the token budget during inference as needed---remains brittle for vision-language models (VLMs): unstructured chains-of-thought about images entangle perception and reasoning, leading to long, disorganized contexts where small perceptual mistakes may cascade into completely wrong answers.
-Moreover, expensive reinforcement learning with hand-crafted rewards is required to achieve good performance.
+Despite recent successes, \emph{test-time scaling}---dynamically expanding the token budget during inference as needed---remains brittle for vision-language models (VLMs).
+Unstructured visual reasoning chains entangle perception and reasoning, leading to long, disorganized contexts where small perceptual mistakes may cascade into completely wrong answers.
+Reasoning also requires expensive reinforcement learning with hand-crafted rewards.
 Here, we introduce SPARC (Separating Perception And Reasoning Circuits), a modular framework that explicitly decouples visual perception from reasoning.
 Inspired by sequential sensory-to-cognitive processing in the brain, SPARC implements a two-stage pipeline where the model first performs explicit visual search to localize question-relevant regions, then conditions its reasoning on those regions to produce the final answer.
-This separation enables independent test-time scaling with asymmetric compute allocation (e.g., prioritizing perceptual processing under distribution shift), supports selective optimization (e.g., improving the perceptual stage alone when it is the bottleneck for end-to-end performance), and accommodates compressed contexts by running global search at lower image resolutions and allocating high-resolution processing only to selected regions, thereby reducing total visual tokens count and compute.
-Across challenging visual reasoning benchmarks, SPARC outperforms monolithic baselines and strong visual-grounding approaches.
-For instance, SPARC improves the accuracy of Qwen3VL-4B on the $V^*$ VQA benchmark by 6.7 percentage points, and it surpasses ``thinking with images'' by 4.6 points on a challenging OOD task despite requiring a 200$\times$ lower token budget.
+This separation enables independent test-time scaling with asymmetric compute allocation (e.g., prioritizing perceptual processing under distribution shift), and supports selective optimization (e.g., improving the perceptual stage alone when it is the bottleneck for end-to-end performance).
+It also accommodates compressed contexts by running global search at lower image resolutions and allocating high-resolution processing only to selected regions, thereby reducing visual token count and compute.
+SPARC outperforms monolithic baselines and strong visual-grounding approaches across challenging visual reasoning tasks, such as improving Qwen3VL 4B on the $V^*$ VQA benchmark by 6.7 points and surpassing ``thinking with images'' by 4.6 points in an OOD setting with a $200\times$ lower token budget.